yashdev9274/DocumentAndDraw/README.md

 # Get started

-We are working on the documentation to get started with DocNDraw for local development: https://docndraw.vercel.app
+We are working on the documentation to get started with DocNDraw for local development.

 # App Architecture